jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - Back side enters with a foreboding counter as a signal that something bad is going to happen soon if Simon is not dealt with quickly.
     - Mapped "The dead are removed from the canvas" to a "Rest in Peace" continuous exile effect.
 Is in line with what happens when any of your party members die in combat (they are immediately erased).
     - Mapped "The Expedition is removed from the canvas" as a mass exile effect that spares only Simon and one of opponent's creatures.
 This is the ability spent with the foreboding counter.
+ - 13/12/2025: "Simon, The Divergent Star" is now the name of the v2.0 Simon boss in the Endless Tower with the new DLC.
+Not changing the name of the back half as this name had existed long before the release of this DLC.

 ## Sprong